uvarc/workshop-site/content/lesson/fiji-omero.md

 ---

-### Check your Omero Database Account
+### Check your OMERO Database Account

-1. If you are accessing the Omero Database from an off-Grounds location, you have to connect through a UVA Virtual Private Network (VPN).
+1. If you are accessing the OMERO Database from an off-Grounds location, you have to connect through a UVA Virtual Private Network (VPN).
 Please follow these [instructions to set up your VPN](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0).

 2. Open a webbrowser and go to http://omero.hpc.virginia.edu.
-Login to the OMERO web interface as described [here](/lesson/omero/#using-omero-web).
+Login to the OMERO web interface is described [here](/lesson/omero/#using-omero-web).

     * **Username:** Your computing ID

     * **Password:** Your personal password

-If you are new to UVA's Omero Database, a temporary password had been emailed to you.
+If you are new to UVA's OMERO Database, a temporary password had been emailed to you.

 **Please change your temporary password when you log in for the first time to the Omero database server as described in these [instructions](https://www.rc.virginia.edu/userinfo/omero/overview/#changing-your-omero-database-password).**